 The argument works like this.
 XYZ is true because many people think it is accurate or because some charismatic celebrity endorses it.
 Therefore, XYZ is true.
 Don’t fall for this.
 Just remember, false information remains false.
-Repetition does not make something true.
+Repetition does not make something accurate.
 Uncovering deception in advertising will save you a lot of time and money.
 Buy nothing until you know the truth behind the claims.

 2. The Scarcity of Truth Does Not Make it a Lie

 When someone tries to discredit facts due to a lack of their occurrence, they may be using sacristy as an excuse.
 Fresh ideas, facts, and sources are often scarce.
 Otherwise, they would already be well-known facts.

 So, those trying to support a false position attack anything that contradicts it.
 Discounting facts or arguments because of their scarcity is the potential sign of an illegitimate position.
 A first-line defense is to debunk legitimate facts and new valid theories.
 Scarcity is an argument people use to discredit discoveries in science and archeology.

 Western religion has a history of cleansing the populace of sources that contradict their worldview.
 Remember, the scarcity of data does not mean it is false and should not deter the modern-day truth-seeker.